Aziza Jalal: Retired at 26

 In 1985, Aziza Jalal chose to leave the stage.
-Aziza Jalal married a Saudi businessman Ali bin Butti al-Ghamdi who gave her the right to decide whether or not she wants to retire.
+She married the Saudi businessman Ali bin Butti al-Ghamdi who gave her the right to decide whether or not she wanted to retire.
 She didn't think much into it and decided to leave.
-She stated that wasn't a decision she regrets.
+She stated that it wasn't a decision she regrets.
 The proposal suddenly ended her career in the music industry, leaving her fans disappointed, knowing that she could have added even more hits to her already impressive list of songs.